 Dr. Sumrok’s approach to addiction treatment, like other qualified facilities, is straightforward; (1) treat people with respect; (2) help individuals address their adverse childhood experiences in one-on-one counseling or group therapy and, (3) if needed, use buprenorphine, a medication that helps people addicted to prescription painkillers and heroin curb their cravings while they detox and recover.

 It is important to reiterate that early childhood trauma isn’t the only risk factor for addiction later in life.

 Even people who had healthy childhoods can end up battling the disease of addiction.
-Other risk factors, according to the Mayo Clinic, include taking highly addictive drugs, such as opioid painkillers or succumbing to peer pressure.
+According to the Mayo Clinic, other risk factors include taking highly addictive drugs, such as opioid painkillers or succumbing to peer pressure.